MicrosoftDocs/m365copilot-docs/docs/build-api-plugins-existing-api.md

     kiota plugin add --openapi ./openapi/openapi.yml --plugin-name "Budget Tracker" --type APIPlugin --output ./plugin
     ```

-Once you complete these steps, Kiota will generate the required files for the plugin in the **./plugin** folder.
+Once you complete these steps, Kiota generates the required files for the plugin in the **./plugin** folder.

 > [!NOTE]
 > The Budget Tracker sample already contains icon files (**color.png** and **outline.png**) in the **./plugin** folder.
 For your own plugin, see [Teams app manifest reference](/microsoftteams/platform/resources/schema/manifest-schema#icons) for guidelines on generating icons.

 #### Add authentication details

-For this step, you will need the following values from client ID and client secret for your **Budget Tracker Plugin** app registration you created when [configuring the Budget Tracker sample](https://github.com/microsoftgraph/msgraph-sample-copilot-plugin#configure-the-sample).
+For this step, you need the following values from client ID and client secret for your **Budget Tracker Plugin** app registration you created when [configuring the Budget Tracker sample](https://github.com/microsoftgraph/msgraph-sample-copilot-plugin#configure-the-sample).

-- Tenant ID, client ID and client secret from your **Budget Tracker Plugin** app registration
+- Tenant ID, client ID, and client secret from your **Budget Tracker Plugin** app registration
 - API scope from your **Budget Tracker Service** app registration
 - Your dev tunnel URL